Jocelyn-McKnight/oldenglishbook/content/Week 4/Pronouns and Cases.md

 Before looking at Old English pronouns, it is important to understand two key grammatical terms:

-- **Paradigm**: a complete set of related word forms that show how a word changes for grammar.
-For example, *I / me / my / mine* are all part of the paradigm of the English pronoun *I*.
-Old English pronouns also appear in paradigms, but with more variation than in Modern English.
+- **Paradigm**: All the grammatical forms of a verb that show a major morphological change.
+An example in Modern English is “to get” -> “get,” “got,” “gotten,” which are, respectively, the infinitive, present tense, past tense, and past participle.
+However, in Mitchell and Robinson, paradigm refers to a set of features that characterise a work (noun, adjective, etc.), which linguists would otherwise define as declention.

 - **Case**: the grammatical role a word plays in a sentence.
 In Modern English, word order usually shows case (e.g., *The dog bit the man* vs. *The man bit the dog*).
-But in Old English, case endings carried much of this information, which allowed word order to be more flexible.
+But in Old English, word endings carried this information, which allowed word order to be more flexible.

 ---